anderson-aristotle/ruby-enurmerable-comparable/NOTES.md

 # Delivery Notes

+## Note about .freeze

+You’ll often see freeze used when assigning constants, to ensure that the values can’t be mutated.
+This is because reassigning a constant variable will generate a warning, but mutating a constant value will not.

 ## Framing

 This lesson is part of the ruby sequence and specifically part of the ruby-enumerable sequence.